-5 Frequency of testing
+5. Frequency of Testing

-- 5.1 The first production batch and subsequently at least every tenth batch of mix shall be tested for compliance with the requirements of tests (a) to (h) inclusive of the Table by tests on a sample sheet as described in 4.3.2. - 5.2 All other batches shall be similarly tested for compliance with the requirements of tests (a), (b), (e), and (f) of the Table. - 5.3 The Quality Assurance Authority named in the contract may, at any time, require any batch to be checked for compliance with any requirement in the Table.
+- 5.1 The first production batch and subsequently at least every tenth batch of mix shall be tested for compliance with the requirements of tests (a) to (g) inclusive of the Table on a sample sheet as described in 4.3.2. - 5.2 All other batches shall be similarly tested for compliance with the requirements of tests (a), (b), and (e) of the Table. - 5.3 The Quality Assurance Authority named in the contract may, at any time, require any batch to be checked for compliance with any requirement in the Table.